PACIFIC GREEN TRANSFORMATION PROJECT

 Summary

 The 4-countries project funded by the Government of Japan, is being implemented under the overarching goal of the Climate Promise framework.
-Lessons learned from the Climate Promise initiative will enrich the implementation process of the Pacific Green Transportation Project.
+Lessons learned from the Climate Promise initiative will enrich the implementation process of the Pacific Green Transformation Project.
 The country-level climate actions and investments have been developed based on country-specific contexts to best realize their green transformation ambitions for a more inclusive, gender-responsive, and climate-resilient future.

 The Pacific Green Transformation Project is helping communities in Papua New Guinea, Samoa, Timor-Leste, and Vanuatu switch to renewable energy, reduce fossil fuel dependence, and create sustainable, green solutions for future generations.